Singular persistent homology with geometrically parallelizable computation

-We assume that the given metric space $X$ is a finite set of points embedded as a metric subspace of a Euclidean space of dimension $d$ with the Euclidean metric.
-All points are stored as $d$-dimensional vectors.
-A simple search can identify the maximal difference $R$ between the values of each coordinates.
-Then $X$ is contained in some $d$-dimensional coordinate cube $[a_1, a_1 + R] \times \ldots \times [a_d, a_d + R]$.
+We assume that the given metric space $M$ is a finite set of points embedded as a metric subspace of a Euclidean space of dimension $D$ with the Euclidean metric.
+All points are stored as $D$-dimensional vectors.
+A simple search can identify the maximal difference $R_j$ between the values of the $j$-th coordinate.
+For simplicity we will use $R = \max \{ R_j \}$ but the algorithm can be fruitfully refined by adjusting to the difference in sizes among $R_j$.
+Then $M$ is contained in some $D$-dimensional hypercube $[a_1, a_1 + R] \times \ldots \times [a_D, a_D + R]$.

-Now suppose we have a constraint which restricts to $\le p$ the number of computations we are able to run in parallel.
+Suppose we are given a constraint which restricts to $\le p$ the number of computations we are able to run in parallel.
 The nature of this constraint can be the number of processors, or threads, or nodes available at the same time.
-Let $k$ be the largest integer smaller than $p^{1/d}$.
-We can assume this number is positive.
-This is the number of intervals we use in each Euclidean coordinate.
-Here is the prescription of the intervals in the $i$-th coordinate: $A_{i,1} = [a_i, a_i + R/k + \varepsilon]$, $A_{i,2} = [a_i + R/k, a_i + 2R/k + \varepsilon]$, etc. If $\pi_i$ is the projection onto the $i$-th coordinate, we produce the ``strips'' $S_{i,j} = \pi_i^{-1} A_{i,j}$ which cover $X$ and have a Lebesgue number at least $\varepsilon$.
+Let $\smash{k = \left \lfloor{p^{1/D}}\right \rfloor}$, the largest integer smaller than $p^{1/D}$.
+Since $p \ge 1$, this number is positive.